josephdviviano/epitome/README.md

-# EPItome-xl
+# EPItome-xl -- Kimel Family TIGR Lab

-This is the source code for the York University MRI Pipeline.
-Mostly written by Joseph D Viviano 2013-2014.
-It lives on a kindly gentlecomputer named Harford, but could be ported to live on another server with minimal effort.
+This is the source for the Kimel Family TIGR Lab EPItome-xl MRI Pipeline.
+Mostly written by Joseph D Viviano 2014.
+It has been modified to work on the local cluster at CAMH's College St. location, and updated with modules to meet the demands of this site.

 ## Quick Start
 This project depends on the following free software: numpy, scipy, matplotlib, nibabel, AFNI, FSL, & sun grid engine.